-- 1. Member States may at their own initiative establish net-zero regulatory sandboxes, allowing for the development, testing and validation of innovative net-zero technologies, in a controlled real-world environment for a limited time before their placement on the market or putting into service, thus enhancing regulatory learning and potential scaling up and wider deployment.
-Member States shall establish net-zero regulatory sandboxes in accordance with paragraph 1 at the request of any company developing innovative net-zero technologies, which fulfils the eligibility and selection criteria referred to in paragraph 4(a) and which has been selected by the competent authorities following the selection procedure referred to in paragraph 4(b). - 2.
-The modalities and the conditions for the establishment and operation of the net-zero regulatory sandboxes under this Regulation shall be adopted through implementing acts in accordance with the examination procedure referred to in Article 36.
-The modalities and conditions shall to the extent possible support flexibility for national competent authorities to establish and operate their Net-zero regulatory sandboxes, foster innovation and regulatory learning and shall particularly take into account the special circumstances and capacities of participating SMEs, including start-ups.
+Member States may at their own initiative establish net-zero regulatory sandboxes, allowing for the development, testing and validation of innovative net-zero technologies or other innovative technologies, in a controlled real-world environment for a limited time before their placement on the market or putting into service, thus enhancing regulatory learning and potential scaling up and wider deployment.

+Member States shall establish net-zero regulatory sandboxes in accordance with paragraph 1 at the request of any company, organisation or consortium developing innovative net-zero technologies or other innovative technologies, which fulfils the eligibility and selection criteria referred to in paragraph 42(a) and which has been selected by the competent authorities following the selection procedure referred to in paragraph 42(b).

+2. The modalities and the conditions for the establishment and operation of the net-zero regulatory sandboxes under this Regulation shall be adopted through implementing acts in accordance with the examination procedure referred to in Article 34 36.
+The modalities and conditions shall to the extent possible support flexibility for national competent authorities to prioritise between and deciding on approval of applications for establish and operate their-Net-zero regulatory sandboxes.57 The modalities and conditions shall foster innovation and regulatory learning and shall particularly take into account the special circumstances and capacities of participating SMEs, including start-ups.
 The implementing acts referred to in paragraph 3 shall include common main principles on the following issues: